-Write something everyday
+Write something every (work)day

 Plan your working hours throughout the day